Writing ingress providers¶

 What it is¶

-IngressProvider is an abstract class (subclass of Provider) that handles the entire Ingress conversion lifecycle.
-It lives in dekube.core.ingress internally, but extensions should import it from the pacts API:
+IngressProvider is an abstract class (subclass of Provider) that owns the entire Ingress conversion lifecycle — from raw manifests to a running reverse proxy with a config file.
+Everything flows through it.
+Every route, every TLS termination, every path rewrite ultimately becomes whatever your provider decides to emit.
+It lives in dekube.core.ingress internally, but extensions should import it from the pacts API.

 - Receives all